 Automatic Low Frequency Demand Disconnection Scheme

-In Accordance with EU NCER Article 15:
+In accordance with EU NCER Article 15:

 4.2.1 The Annex of EU NCER defines the minimum requirements for Automatic Low Frequency Demand Disconnection schemes for all Synchronous Areas.
 This Annex is reproduced below as it appears in SI 533 2019.
 This requires disconnection of at least 50% of Total Load at 48Hz.